bottlenoselabs/sokol-cs/README.md

 ## Versioning

-While [semantic versioning](https://semver.org) is industry standard, especially for NuGet packages, [calendar versioning](https://calver.org) and [semantic versioning](https://semver.org) is used for `Sokol#`.
-Calendar versioning is used when necessary because most of the changes are driven by external forces which are time sensitive such as updates to `sokol` itself, changes in graphics API technology, etc.

-The exact version scheme used for dynamic link libraries such as `sokol_gfx` is `YYYY.MM.DD` and the version scheme for `Sokol#` is `MAJOR.MINOR.PATCH`.
-This means that major versions are for new features which require breaking API changes; minor versions are for new features which are backwards-compatible; and patch versions are for backwards-compatible bug fixes.
+Sokol# uses [calendar versioning](https://calver.org) and [semantic versioning](https://semver.org) where appropriate.
+The version scheme used for dynamic link libraries such as `sokol_gfx` is `YYYY.MM.DD` and the version scheme for `Sokol#` is `MAJOR.MINOR.PATCH.BUILD`.
 For a complete list of the versions available, see the [tags on this repository](https://github.com/lithiumtoast/sokol-csharp/tags).

 ## License